jeffery-martin/financial-analytics-hub/README.md

 ## 🔐 Note on Proprietary Data

-> *This project uses publicly shareable dummy data.
+> *All projects use publicly shareable dummy data.
 All values, dimensions, and visuals have been sanitized and do not reflect actual financials.
 The code demonstrates technical implementation only.*